Sausage and Lentils with Fennel

 Directions:

-Meanwhile, lightly prick sausages in a couple of places with tip of a sharp knife, then cook sausages in remaining 1/2 tablespoon oil in a 10-inch nonstick skillet over moderately high heat, turning occasionally, until golden brown and cooked through, 12 to 15 minutes.
+Meanwhile lightly prick sausages in a couple of places with tip of a sharp knife, then cook sausages in remaining 1/2 Tablespoon oil in a 10" skillet over moderately high heat turning occasionally, until golden brown and cooked through, 12 to 15 minutes.
 Transfer to a cutting board.

-Cut sausages diagonally into 1/2-inch-thick slices.
-Serve lentils topped with sausage and sprinkled with remaining tablespoon fennel fronds.
-Drizzle all over with extra-virgin olive oil.
+Cut sausages diagonally into 1/2" thick slices.
+Serve lentils topped with sausages and sprinkled with remaining fennel fronds.
+Drizzle all over with extra-virgin olive.
+Serves 4 Main Courses.

 No comments: